microsoft/genaiops-promptflow-template/docs/Azure_devops_how_to_setup.md

 ## Moving to production

 The example scenario can be run and deployed both for Dev environments.
-When you are satisfied with the performance of the prompt evaluation pipeline, Prompt Flow model, and deployment in Testing, additional pipelines similar to `dev`` pipelines can be replicated and deployed in the Production environment.
+When you are satisfied with the performance of the prompt evaluation pipeline, Prompt Flow model, and deployment in development, additional pipelines similar to `dev` pipelines can be replicated and deployed in the Production environment.

 The sample Prompt flow run & evaluation and Azure DevOps pipelines can be used as a starting point to adapt your own prompt engineering code and data.